dunefro/data-structures-algorithms/golang/section_2/chapter_3/README.md

 # Double linked list
 To run the same for double linked list go inside the directory `cd double_linked_lists/` and then execute `go run .`

+# Sets
+Sets are linear data structures that are not stored in order.
+To check the operations performed on sets go inside teh directory `sets` and run `go run .`
+1. In this we perform functions to add elements and remove them from set
+2. We also check if an element exist in a particular set.
+3. We perform intersection and union on two sets.